jonleighton/PoTG/README.md

 # Pillars of the Guardians

+This is the code for controlling an interactive LED art installation which was built for [Burning Seed](http://burningseed.com/) 2019.

+For more technical details, [read this article](https://www.jonathanleighton.com/articles/2019/building-pillars-of-the-guardians/).

+## Lights

+Lighting is controlled by [LX Studio](https://lx.studio/).
+The code is in the `lights/` directory.

-## Running the UI (requires Processing)
+### Running the UI (requires Processing)

-This will compile the code when it runs.
+This is used for development.
+It will compile the code automatically.

     $ bin/lights-ui

+Load the `lights/test.lxp` project file to test the lights/wiring.

+Load the `lights/static.lxp` project file to run a static light show with no interactivity.

-## Running headless
+### Running headless

+This is used for running on the Pi without a graphical environment.

 You have to compile the code separately: